phtelang/Amazon-Cell-Phone-Review-Analysis-and-Rating-Prediction/README.md

 6. Review count has consistently increased from 2010 to August 2019 and reduced after that.
 Maximum number of reviews are seen in July 2019.
 7. We got the best accuracy of cell phone rating prediction using Linear SVC Model.

-To view the code and graphs accurately, please click on __[this link]()__ as some of the Plotly graphs are not displayed directly on Github.
+To view the code and graphs accurately, please click on __[this link](https://nbviewer.jupyter.org/github/phtelang/Data-Passion/blob/master/Amazon%20Cell%20Phone%20Review%20Analysis%20and%20Rating%20Predictions.ipynb)__ as some of the Plotly graphs are not displayed directly on Github.

+### Installation
+  Download the csv datasets on your local folder.
+  Download the .ipynb (Jupyter file) and place it in the same folder as the source files.
+  Install the requirements using pip install -r requirements.txt.
+(Make sure you use Python 3.)